Irregular Periods: What Your Cycle Is Telling You

 Chinese Herbal Medicine

 Chinese herbal formulas can powerfully support cycle regulation.
-Formulas are customized to your specific pattern, addressing the underlying imbalance rather than forcing a generic response.
+Formulas are customized to your specific pattern, addressing the underlying imbalance that's driving the irregularity.

 Herbs can help build blood if deficiency is the issue, move stagnation if energy is stuck, clear heat if inflammation is present, or warm the system if cold is affecting the uterus.
 The formula evolves as your pattern shifts.